Why High Availability Fails

 Configuration drift — an inevitable condition in today’s constantly changing data center — occurs when production or primary infrastructure configurations “drift” or become different in some way from the recovery or replicated infrastructure.
 Not surprisingly, configuration drift is the primary reason High Availability (HA) systems fail, exposing businesses to extended downtime and possible data loss.
 While a single configuration gap can severely impact service availability and resiliency, these inconsistencies often remain hidden until it is too late.

-With RecoverGuard in place, the uncertainty factor has been eliminated and we now feel more confident that the IT infrastructure configuration is aligned with our HA/DR recovery goals.
+With AvailabilityGuard in place, the uncertainty factor has been eliminated and we now feel more confident that the IT infrastructure configuration is aligned with our operations and HA/DR goals.

 Head of IT Systems & Infrastructure